Morwenn/static_math/README.rst

 rational numbers are simplified after each operation, which could badly alter the performance in a runtime context.

-In order to force the user to think of this library as only a compile-time only library, some class functions that could have been implemented (without being compile-time functions) have simply not been implemented.
-One of the major examples is that no class provides any assignment operator since it involves a change of state.
+In order to force the users to think of this library as only a compile-time only library, some class functions that could have been implemented (without being compile-time functions) have simply not been implemented.
+For example, even though the classes provide arithmetic operators, none of them provides the corresponding coumpound assignement operators.

 Intuitive feel
 --------------